crunaprotocol/cruna-protocol/README.md

-# Cruna Vault: The Future of Secure Digital Asset Management
+# Cruna Protocol: The Future of Secure Digital Asset Management

-Welcome to Cruna Vault, a groundbreaking innovation in the world of NFTs (Non-Fungible Tokens).
-Unlike ordinary NFTs, Cruna Vault is a powerful tool designed to enhance the safety and management of your digital assets, perfect for pairing with [ERC-6551](https://eips.ethereum.org/EIPS/eip-6551) smart wallets.
+Welcome to Cruna Protocol, a groundbreaking innovation in the world of NFTs (Non-Fungible Tokens).
+Unlike ordinary NFTs, Protected NFTs, and in particular Cruna Vault tokens, are powerful tools designed to enhance the safety and management of your digital assets, perfect for pairing with [ERC-6551](https://eips.ethereum.org/EIPS/eip-6551) smart wallets.

 ## Cruna Vault + ERC-6551: A Game-Changer in Asset Security